Great to have you, Rush Limbaugh here behind the Golden EIB microphone.

 The government will do it.

-And therefore government grows and gets bigger and becomes more powerful, which was always the objective.
+And therefore, government grows and gets bigger and becomes more powerful, which was always the objective.

-Once again, to not doubt me.
+Just a little reminder, once again, to not doubt me.

 It's back to the phones.